microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 }
 ```

 - `Name` - The name of the rule definition.
-This must be unique with in the same script file.
+Each rule name must be unique.
+When packaging rules within a module, rule names must only be unique within the module.
 - `Tag` - A hashtable of key/ value metadata that can be used to filter and identify rules and rule results.
 - `Type` - A type precondition that must match the _TargetType_ of the pipeline object before the rule is executed.
 - `If` - A script precondition that must evaluate to `$True` before the rule is executed.